Three friends – Tre – and a vineyard in Berri:

 Hence we are the ‘Trediberri’.

-Our first wine was released in 2011 and today we vinify wine from 8 hectares (20 acres) of vineyards: in addition to the original 5 hectares in the Berri Cru, we also own 2 hectares in the Crus of Rocche dell’Annunziata and Torriglione – where we grow Barolo, Barbera and Sauvignon Blanc – and we are currently renting 3 ha (7,5 acres) of Dolcetto and Nebbiolo in Vicoforte, within the most southern village of Langhe Region, at the feet of the Alps.
-From 2012 until 2017 included, we had the privilege to cultivate another hectare of Nebbiolo for Barolo in the Capalot Cru, also in La Morra.
+Our first wine was released in 2011 and today we vinify wine from 10,5 ha (26 acres) of vineyards: in addition to the original 5 ha (12 acres) in the Berri Cru, we also own 2,8 ha (7 acres) in the Crus of Rocche dell’Annunziata and Torriglione – where we grow Barolo, Barbera and Sauvignon Blanc – and we are currently renting 3 ha (7,5 acres) of Dolcetto and Nebbiolo in Vicoforte, within the most southern village of Langhe Region, at the feet of the Alps.
+From 2012 until 2017 included, we had the privilege to cultivate another hectare of Nebbiolo for Barolo in the Capalot Cru, in La Morra.
 Unluckily, from 2018 that contract hasn’t been renewed.

 Who we are

 Our family is growing

 Even today Federico can recall vividly the day that he met his mentor, Renato Ratti.
 From that moment, in 1970, until his retirement in 2005, Federico was the cellar man in Ratti’s winery.
 Following this, he quickly realised that he would become very bored, so Federico soon returned to the fray with Trediberri.
 He complains about his son and his wines when they are not easy to drink.
 Federico loves the wines of Burgundy and the Sauvignon Blancs of the Loire.
 He is the pillar of Trediberri, always wearing a shirt – even when working the vineyard – but never a tie.